Dialpad LogoDialpad Logo Icon

 MIT even did a study on customer service bots, and found that it decreased customer service time by a whopping 90%.

 But ultimately, as great as customer support chatbots are, you shouldn’t rely on them alone if you truly care about customer satisfaction.
-Sure, AI is always learning and can optimize answers on its own over time, but it still can’t solve every question efficiently.
+Sure, AI is always learning and can optimise answers on its own over time, but it still can’t solve every question efficiently.
 People may word things in really weird ways, or ask specific questions about very niche features—there are always edge cases when it comes to automations.

 And ideally, your AI chatbot will complement your human agents and make their lives easier.
 They shouldn’t replace humans altogether in your customer service experience.
 At Dialpad, at least, that’s our philosophy as we build our conversational AI functionality.